sentenz/convention/internal/about/software-architecture.md

 ## 2. Onion Architecture

 [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) was introduced by Jeffrey Palermo in 2008.
 It expanded on the idea to define a “Core” within the application and various layers surrounding it.
 The core “Domain Model” represents enterprise-wide business rules.
 In the next layer up are “Domain Services” such as abstract repositories (still leaving the implementation details such as a database connection to the outer layers).
 Further up is “Application Services” which defined the business processes of the application.
 In the outer-most layer are the user interface, connections to external infrastructure, and automated tests.
-Like ports-and-adapters, this pattern leaves the connections to all external dependencies such as databases, APIs, and user interfaces at the edge so they can be easily switched out.
+Like ports-and-adapters, this pattern leaves the connections to all external dependencies such as databases, APIs, and user interfaces at the edge so they can be switched out.

 ## 3. Hexagonal Architecture

 [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) was introduced by Alistair Cockburn in 2005.
 The most bare bones application of the principal is Hexagonal or Ports and Adapters architecture.
-Confusingly, the pattern really has nothing to do with hexagons, it’s just how it’s usually drawn.
+Confusingly, the pattern really has nothing to do with hexagons, it’s how it’s usually drawn.
 The fact that it has 6 sides is arbitrary.

-The concept behind Hexagonal Architecture is that your core application logic is written with only a concept of whatever external dependencies it has.
+The concept behind Hexagonal Architecture is that the core application logic is written with only a concept of external dependencies it has.
 In object-oriented terms this means it declares and references and interface, but leaves the implementation of that interface out of the core logic.
-This can be thought of as a “port” such a display port or USB port.
-The outer layer of the application then creates an “adapter” which plugs into the port, so if there was a database port, the adapter would plug into that port and provide a connection to a particular database.
-If you wanted to switch databases, you could just write a new adapter.
+This can be thought of as a `port` such a display port or USB port.
+The outer layer of the application then creates an `adapter` which plugs into the port, so if there was a database port, the adapter would plug into that port and provide a connection to a particular database.
+If want to change the database, write a new adapter.
 User interfaces would also be ports which could be filled with various adapters without modifying the core logic.

-## 4. Emergent Architecture
+## 4. Layered / N-tier Architecture

-// TODO
+An [n-tier](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/n-tier) architecture divides an application into logical layers and physical tiers.

+Layers are a way to separate responsibilities and manage dependencies.
+Each layer has a specific responsibility.
+A higher layer can use services in a lower layer, but not the other way around.

+- Presentation layer (aka UI layer)
+- Application layer (aka service layer)
+- Business logic layer (aka domain layer)
+- Data access layer (aka persistence layer)

+Tiers are physically separated, running on separate machines.
+A tier can call to another tier directly, or use asynchronous messaging (message queue).
+Although each layer might be hosted in its own tier, that's not required.
+Several layers might be hosted on the same tier.
+Physically separating the tiers improves scalability and resiliency, but also adds latency from the additional network communication.

+A traditional three-tier application has a presentation tier, a middle tier, and a database tier.
+The middle tier is optional.
+More complex applications can have more than three tiers.
+The diagram above shows an application with two middle tiers, encapsulating different areas of functionality.

+An N-tier application can have a closed layer architecture or an open layer architecture:

+- In a closed layer architecture, a layer can only call the next layer immediately down.
+- In an open layer architecture, a layer can call any of the layers below it.

+A closed layer architecture limits the dependencies between layers.
+However, it might create unnecessary network traffic, if one layer passes requests along to the next layer.

+N-tier architectures are typically implemented as infrastructure-as-service (IaaS) applications, with each tier running on a separate set of VMs.
+However, an N-tier application doesn't need to be pure IaaS.
+Often, it's advantageous to use managed services for some parts of the architecture, particularly caching, messaging, and data storage.

+Consider an N-tier architecture for:

+- Basic web applications.
+- Migrating an on-premises application to Azure with minimal refactoring.
+- Unified development of on-premises and cloud applications.

+N-tier architectures are common in traditional on-premises applications.

 ## 5. References